Infrasound & Acoustic Sound

 Can Sound Be Used As A Weapon?

 Yes, in simple ordinary ways sound can be used as a weapon.
 It may be used to injure someone or cause some kind of harm.
 One can use a thumping stereo to annoy another or regularly sound a loud horn at them, maybe where they live or work.
 These minor occurrences of tyranny happen all the time across the country.
 Unfortunately, there are larger staged and engineered sounds and devices used for larger intentions of the crime.
-Read on.
+Not only sound but other signals are in use as well.

 Infrasound and Acoustic Sound

+With the arrival of the machine and electrical age of the 19th and 20th centuries, more serious scientific studies into sound use came into play.
 Among the most infamous developers of infrasonic weapons was a Russian-born French researcher named Vladimir Gavreau.
 According to popular media at the time, Gavreau began investigating reports of nausea in his lab that supposedly disappeared once a ventilator fan was disabled.
 He then launched a series of experiments on the effects of infrasound on human subjects, with results (as reported) ranging from subjects needing to be saved in the nick of time from an infrasonic "envelope of death" that damaged their internal organs to people having their organs "converted to jelly" by exposure to an infrasonic whistle.
 By the time 166 dB is reached, people noticed problems breathing.
 Gavreau had patented these, and they were the basis of secret government programs into infrasonic weapons.
 (Source: Popular Science) The only records of such are found in personal notes, journals, and regional media reports of the time.
-I would suspect that working for the government in secret, no official or public records of Gavreau's study or findings would be recorded.
+I would suspect that working for the government in secret, no other official or public records of Gavreau's studies and findings would be recorded or found.

 Resonance and Sound Waves